#EwanMcGregor's 2-Hour Prep For #Fargo #Nude Scene, Says Character Like #Trump

 — NME (@NME) April 20, 2017

-When asked by late night talk show host Craig Ferguson back in 2009 to explain his apparent passion with naked scenes, Ewan McGregor jokingly said that he was trying to balance the objectification score, calling “a feminist thing that I do” to have the women not be naked.
+When asked by late-night talk show host Craig Ferguson back in 2009 to explain his apparent passion with naked scenes, Ewan McGregor jokingly said that he was trying to balance the objectification score, calling “a feminist thing that I do” to have the women not be naked.
 But Ewan McGregor’s nude scene on Fargo was a far cry from all those naked scenes showing McGregor’s lean body in the 90s.
-This time McGregor had to get uncomfortable to get naked.
+This time, McGregor had to get uncomfortable to get naked.

 Speaking about his weight gain for his role on Fargo, Ewan McGregor told press during a conference call earlier this month that his rapid weight gain started with “a massive dessert,” according to Vanity Fair.